“Why I’m Walking Away From Teaching”

 Who’s ready to change the game?

-Please share this post with teachers, school leaders, and legislative representatives.
+Please share this post with teachers, administrators, community leaders, and legislators.

 Thank you to April Hughes, Angela Dudley, and Eva Burnett for contributing to this research assignment.